Waved albatross: Description

 These are medium-sized albatrosses, measuring 80 to 90 cm in length with a wingspan of 220–250 cm.
 They range between 2.7 and 4.0 kg in mass, with males averaging significantly heavier than females.
 They are distinctive for their yellowish-cream neck and head, which contrasts with their mostly brownish bodies.
 Even more distinctive is the very long, bright yellow bill, which looks disproportionately large in comparison to the relatively small head and long, slender neck.
 They also have chestnut brown upper parts and underparts, except for the breast, with fine barring, a little coarser on the rump.
 They have brown upper-wings, back, and tail, along with a whitish breast and underwings.
 Their axillaries are brown.
 Finally they have bluish feet.
 Juveniles are similar to adults except for more white on their head.
 Chicks have brown fluffy feathers.
 The lifespan of this species may reach 40 to 45 years.

 Range

 The waved albatross breeds primarily on Española Island in the Galápagos archipelago; however, there have been sightings of non-breeders and therefore possible small numbers, around 10 to 20, of breeders on Genovesa Island and Isla de la Plata.
 During non-breeding season they will shift to the east and southeast to the continental shelf region off the coast of Peru and Ecuador.
 Sometimes they are seen in Colombia.

+In January 2026, a waved albatross was spotted off the coast of California near Piedras Blancas Light Station, approximately 3,300 miles from its normal range.
+There was also a suspected sighting in October 2025 in Northern California.
+It is unknown why the bird had traveled so far north.